codebar/tutorials/version-control/introduction/tutorial.md

 ### Why Git?
 There are a number of reasons we chose git.
 To name some
 - A lot of learning resources

 - Does not require you to be connected to the internet to use

 - All your tracked changes stay on your machine until you are happy with them, and want to make them part of your codebase.

 - Will tell you if someone has made changes since you last pushed code and urge you to update first and resolve issues

 - Github and online collaboration.
 Open source code is a big part of today's life.
 By being able to retrieve and help existing projects, you can also contribute to it.

-Some of the project who use git are:
+Some popular project using git:

 - Android